refayathaque/devops-on-GCP-with-tf-and-github/README.md

 Objective: Inspect a BigQuery table using the Data Loss Prevention API using Pub/Sub for job notifications.\
 Tasks & notes:

-- Get sample data from [here](https://cloud.google.com/architecture/creating-cloud-dlp-de-identification-transformation-templates-pii-dataset#downloading_the_sampledatas)
+- Get sample data from [here](https://cloud.google.com/architecture/creating-cloud-dlp-de-identification-transformation-templates-pii-dataset#downloading_the_sampledatas) ✅
-- Create tf resources for bucket & object, object will be a single csv file from the sample data retrieved above
+- Create tf resources for bucket & object, object will be a single csv file from the sample data retrieved above ✅
-- Create tf resources for BigQuery dataset, table & load job
+- Create tf resources for BigQuery dataset, table & data transfer ✅
-  - _Get table schema from [here](https://github.com/GoogleCloudPlatform/dlp-dataflow-deidentification/tree/master/terraform_setup) (repo is assoicated with Cloud Architecture Center tutorial, link above in "Get sample data from")_
+  - Get table schema from [here](https://github.com/GoogleCloudPlatform/dlp-dataflow-deidentification/tree/master/terraform_setup) (repo is assoicated with Cloud Architecture Center tutorial, link above in "Get sample data from") ✅
-  - [Load jobs](https://cloud.google.com/bigquery/docs/loading-data).
-Load data from Cloud Storage or from a local file by creating a load job.
-The records can be in Avro, CSV, JSON, ORC, or Parquet format.
+    - _But it's incorrect - missing 4 columns, which I added myself by looking at the sample data csv, use `bq_schema.json` in project `tf` dir_
+  - `data_path_template` requires [specific format](https://stackoverflow.com/a/25373496) for object link - follows `gs://<bucket_name>/<file_path_inside_bucket>` - tf formulation: `${google_storage_bucket.demo_3.url}/${google_storage_bucket_object.demo_3.output_name}`
-- Create tf IAM resources for BigQuery to access sample data object in bucket & execute load job
+- Create tf IAM resources for BigQuery to access sample data object in Storage bucket & transfer ✅
-  - "When you load data into BigQuery, you need permissions to run a load job & permissions that let you load data into new or existing BigQuery tables & partitions.
-If you are loading data from Cloud Storage, you also need permissions to access to the bucket that contains your data." - [Doc](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv#required_permissions)
+  - "When you load data into BigQuery, you need permissions that allow you to load data into new or existing BigQuery tables and partitions.
+If you are loading data from Cloud Storage, you'll also need access to the bucket that contains your data." - [Doc](https://cloud.google.com/bigquery-transfer/docs/cloud-storage-transfer#required_permissions)
-- Create tf resources for Pub/Sub topic & subscription
+- Create tf resources for Pub/Sub topic & subscription 🚧
-- Deploy infrastructure pieces made thus far to be able to perform local testing
+  - _Need to figure out why this is required_
 - Create, test & deploy container image (to Container Registry) using code found [here](https://github.com/googleapis/java-dlp/blob/main/samples/snippets/src/main/java/dlp/snippets/InspectBigQueryTable.java) - parent repo [link](https://github.com/googleapis/java-dlp) for other DLP samples
 - Create tf resources for Cloud Run service & figure out how to invoke service
+- Deploy infrastructure pieces made thus far to be able to perform local testing

 ## _demo-4_